Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Personal auto insurance is designed exclusively for non-commercial use — commuting to work, running errands, and personal transportation.
 The moment you use your vehicle to transport passengers for compensation, you've entered commercial territory that standard policies explicitly exclude.

 Insurance companies price personal policies based on personal-use risk profiles.
 Rideshare driving dramatically increases your time on the road, exposure to accidents, and liability risks.
-If you don't disclose your rideshare activity to your insurer, you're essentially operating without valid coverage, which can lead to serious consequences.
-Learn more about car insurance endorsements and how they can help fill these gaps.
+If you don't disclose your rideshare activity to your insurer, you're essentially operating without valid coverage.
+Learn more about rideshare insurance endorsements and how they can help fill these critical gaps.

 Pros